- Why Do So Many SaaS Go-to-Market Strategies Fail?

 Myth #1: “If the Product Is Great, It Will Sell Itself”

 No, even the best SaaS products don’t sell themselves.
 The belief that “if you build it, they will come” is a comforting myth, but markets are crowded and attention is limited.
 Successful SaaS founders invest in go-to-market strategy, clear messaging, and direct sales—because value isn’t always obvious to your customer without education and advocacy.
-Founders who rely on product alone end up with slow growth and frustrated teams.
-A great product deserves a great sales motion behind it.
+Founders who rely on product alone often overlook the importance of narrative.

 How Do You Generate Quality SaaS Leads?